webpack/webpack.js.org/src/content/configuration/other-options.md

 `object`

-Options affecting how file system snapshots are created and invalidated.
+`snapshot` options decide how the file system snapshots are created and invalidated.

 __webpack.config.js__